-Other State Agencies Revenue, HWY Patrol &
+Other State Agencies

-License Plate Reissuance Per the Missouri Constitution, the Missouri Department of Revenue (DOR) and the Missouri State Highway Patrol (MSHP) also receive transportation revenue.
-In fiscal year 2019, the amount totaled \$270 million.
+Revenue, HWY Patrol & License Plate Reissuance Per the Missouri Constitution3, the Missouri Department of Revenue (DOR) and the Missouri State Highway Patrol (MSHP) also receive transportation revenue.
+In fiscal year 2020, the amount totaled \$273 million.

 The Highway Patrol receives funding for administering and enforcing state motor vehicle laws and traffic regulations.
-The Missouri General Assembly determines the amount available to the MSHP each year - \$239 million was spent in fiscal year 2019.
+The Missouri General Assembly determines the amount available to the MSHP each year - \$245 million was spent in fiscal year 2020.

 The Department of Revenue receives funding for the cost to collect transportation taxes and fees.
-The cost of collection cannot exceed three percent of the particular tax or fee collected.
-In fiscal year 2019, the DOR received \$21 million.
-Also in fiscal year 2019, \$10 million was spent on the bicentennial license plate reissuance.
+The cost of collection cannot exceed 3% of the particular tax or fee collected.
+In fiscal year 2020, the DOR received \$22 million.
+Also in fiscal year 2020, \$6 million was spent on the bicentennial license plate reissuance.

-Missouri Constitution - Article IV, Section 30(b)
+3 Missouri Constitution - Article IV, Section 30(b)

 MoDOT, the Highway Patrol and the Department of Revenue are the only state agencies that may receive transportation dollars.
-From 2000-2010, MoDOT sold bonds that provided additional resources for highway improvements.
+From 2000-2010, and again in 2019, MoDOT sold bonds that provided additional resources for highway improvements.
 Bonds are debt and similar to a home mortgage - this debt must be repaid over time.
-The total debt payment in fiscal year 2019 totaled \$289 million.
+The total debt payment in fiscal year 2020 totaled \$244 million.

-MoDOT has three kinds of bonds: senior bonds that were authorized by the Missouri General Assembly in 2000; Amendment 3 bonds that were authorized by Missouri voters in 2004; and federal GARVEE (Grant Anticipation Revenue Vehicle) bonds that financed specific projects.
-Borrowing advanced construction and allowed Missouri to avoid inflation in labor and materials costs:

-however, borrowed money must be repaid and new borrowing should be enabled with dedicated and reliable additional revenue to cover repayment and maintain credit ratings.
+MoDOT has four kinds of bonds: senior bonds that were authorized by the Missouri General Assembly in 2000; Amendment 3 bonds that were authorized by Missouri voters in 2004; bonds authorized by the Missouri General Assembly in 2019 to finance the Focus on Bridges program with debt service from General Revenue over the next seven years: and federal GARVEE ( next seven years; and federal GARVEE (Grant Anticipation Revenue Vehicle) bonds that financed specific projects.
+Borrowing advanced construction and allowed Missouri to avoid inflation in labor and materials costs; however, borrowed money must be repaid and new borrowing should be enabled with dedicated and reliable additional revenue to cover repayment and maintain credit ratings.

 Senior bonds will be paid off by 2023, Amendment 3 bonds will be paid off by 2029 and GARVEE bonds will be paid off by 2033.
-The average interest rate on all outstanding debt combined is 2.72 percent.
+Focus on Bridges bonds will be paid off in 2027.
+The average interest rate on all outstanding debt combined is 2.62%.